 The HBP as an ICT flagship project crucially relies on ICT and will contribute important input into the development of new computing principles and artefacts.
 Individuals working on the HBP should therefore be aware of the long history of ethical issues discussed in computing.
-The discourse on ethics and computing can be traced back to Norbert Wiener and the very beginning of digital computing.
-From the 1970s and 80s it has developed into an active discussion involving academics from various disciplines, professional bodies and industry.
+This lessson provides an overview of the most widely discussed ethical issues in computing and demonstrate that privacy and data protection are by no means the only issue worth worrying about.

-What is Ethics in biomedical research?
-In this case the ethics we talk about is how we think we can use animals in biomedical research and what we gain from the experimental setup of experiments.
-We will talk about “a common set of values” and how 3R engagement can make a difference to experimental procedures and a progress in the positive outcome of experimental procedures and results and scientific papers of the future.
+What is ethics in biomedical research?
+In this case, ethics refers to how we think we can use animals in biomedical research and what we gain from the experimental setup of those investigations.
+We will talk about “a common set of values” and how 3R engagement can make a difference in experimental procedures, results, and scientific publications of the future.

-A high-level overview of the ethical issues related to data use in such a big, complex and multi-national research initiative as the HBP
+This lesson provides a high-level overview of the ethical issues related to data use in such a large, complex, and multi-national research initiative as the HBP.

-Press headlines frequently refer to robots that think like humans, or even have feelings, but is there any basis of truth in such headlines, or are they simply sensationalist hype?
-Computer scientist EW Dijkstra famously wrote, “the question of whether machines can think is about as relevant as the question of whether submarines can swim”, but the question of robot thought is one that cannot so easily be dismissed.
-In this talk I will attempt to answer the question “how intelligent are present day intelligent robots?” and describe efforts to design robots that are not only more intelligent but also have a sense of self.
+This talk attempts to answer the question “how intelligent are present-day intelligent robots?” and describe efforts to design robots that are not only more intelligent but also have a sense of self.
 But if we should be successful in designing such robots, would they think like animals, or even humans?
 And what are the realistic prospects for future (sentient) robots as smart as humans?